daolanfler/zero2prod/README.md

   annotations on the save field.

 We do not want to expose the implementation details of the fallible routines that get mapped to `Unexpected Error` by `subscribe` - it must be **opaque**.

+### anyhow

+The `context` method is performing double duties here:

+- it converts the error returned by our methods into an `anyhow:Error`;
+- it enriches it with additional context around the intentions of the caller.

+### anyhow Or thiserror

+> `anyhow` is for applications, `thiserror` is for libraries.
+It is not the right framing to discuss error handling.
+You need to reason about **intent**.